synapse2001/Artefact/README.md

     <img src="./public/artefact.png" alt="" width=500>
 <br><br>
 A hand crafted immersive treasure hunt game mixed with thrill, surprise and adventure around every corner.
+Fly High and Dive Deep into Adventure.
+Based on Avaition theme, trivia, puzzlues, and your chance to be a wing master.
 </p>

 ## Game Features